IlEvelynIl/BO1-AntiCheat/README.md

 This tool can also be updated to verify setup patches if the community votes on allowing such in the future.

 ## Detection methods
-A game is verified by this tool when it has performed an integrity check on a map load/quit.
+The following is checked when a map is loaded/quit:

-- Disallows modification of vanilla fastfile patches related to zombies.
+- Modification of vanilla fastfile patches related to zombies.
-- Disallows any extra files in the `zone/Common` folder, as they could be a form of stealth patch.
+- Any extra files in the `zone/Common` folder, as they could be a form of stealth patch.
-- Checks the integrity of `frontend_patch.ff` as that is a mod loader file and could be used to cheat on community leaderboards if changed.
+- The integrity of `frontend_patch.ff` as that is a mod loader file and could be used to cheat on community leaderboards if changed.
 - Searches for known stealth patches injected into the game.
 - Checks the integrity of all community leaderboard mods.

+The following values for all players are checked throughout the duration of a zombies game:
+- Godmode, No Target, No Clip, and Box Movable.

 ## Why did my antivirus block the download?
 This is likely due to Windows Defender's sensitivity to programs without a signature.
 Rest assured, there's nothing harmful in the tool, hence why its open source.